-File or directory Contents bin Commands, scripts, programs, daemons, and files required for media and device management.
-Three subdirectories under bin are available. driver: Contains the SCSI drivers used on various platforms to control robotics. goodies: Contains the vmconf script and scan utility. debug Legacy debug logs for the Volume Manager daemon, vmd, and all requesters of vmd, ltid, and device configuration.
-The administrator must create these directories for debug logging to occur. help Help files that are used by media and device management programs.
-These files are in ASCII format. misc Lock files and temporary files that are required by various components of media and device management.
+File or directory Contents bin Commands, scripts, programs, daemons, and files that are required for media and device management.
+The following subdirectories under bin are available: driver: Contains the SCSI drivers that are used on various platforms to control robotics. goodies: Contains the vmconf script and scan utility. debug Legacy debug logs for the Volume Manager daemon, vmd, and all requesters of vmd, ltid, and device configuration.
+The administrator must create these directories for debug logging to occur. help Help files that the media and device management programs use.
+These files are in ASCII format. misc Lock files and temporary files that are required by the various components of media and device management.